crowdsecurity/cs-standalone-php-bouncer/docs/USER_GUIDE.md

 - `stream_mode`: true to enable stream mode, false to enable the live mode.
 Default to false.
 By default, the `live mode` is enabled.
 The first time a user connects to your website, this mode means that the IP will be checked directly by the CrowdSec API.
 The rest of your user’s browsing will be even more transparent thanks to the fully customizable cache system.
 But you can also activate the `stream mode`.
 This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it to be even faster when checking the IP of your visitors.
 Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the API of your CrowdSec instance.

+- `use_app_sec`: true to enable AppSec remediation.
+Default to false.
+If you enable this setting, you need to define the `app_sec_url` setting below.
+If true, and if the initial Lapi remediation is a `bypass`, a remediation based on the current request will be retrieved from the AppSec endpoint and will be used as final remediation.
+This feature is only available if you use `api_key` as `auth_type`.

 ### Local API Connection

 - `auth_type`: Select from `api_key` and `tls`.
 Choose if you want to use an API-KEY or a TLS (pki) authentification.